-February 28, 2018 - White Wolf Capital LLC (“White Wolf”) is pleased to announce that its platform company, Consolidated Machine & Tool Holdings, LLC (“CMTH”) has acquired a majority stake in LCP Machine, Inc. (“LCP” or the “Company”).
+February 28, 2018 - White Wolf Capital (“White Wolf”) is pleased to announce that its platform company, Consolidated Machine & Tool Holdings, LLC (“CMTH”) has acquired a majority stake in LCP Machine, Inc. (“LCP” or the “Company”).
 Details of the transaction were not disclosed.

 Elie Azar, Managing Director of White Wolf, noted “We are proud to partner with the management team at LCP and are committed to providing the necessary resources to help accelerate the Company’s growth initiatives”.